InsightsClient Story - Family and Divorce - POSTED: October 30 2018

 Going forward, Brachers has made an urgent application to the Court of Protection for an order which will allow Brachers to manage Mrs X’s financial affairs on a day to day basis and a grant in her husband’s estate is being applied for.
 This will mean that in the future, Brachers, together with social services, can ensure all Mrs X needs are met and that she can remain safe and secure in her own home for as long as possible.

-For further information on Court of Protection applications or for assistance with the management of personal affairs, please contact Christine Bass.
+For further information on Court of Protection applications or for assistance with the management of personal affairs, please contact our Court of Protection team.

 This content is correct at time of publication